Daniel Dale: 2015–present: Tenure as Toronto Star Washington bureau chief and move to CNN

 In 2015, Dale traveled to Washington, D.C., to serve as the Washington bureau chief for the Toronto Star.
 During his tenure, Dale covered events in the last two years of the presidency of Barack Obama, such as the heroin crisis, the Flint water crisis and the presidential campaign and presidency of Donald Trump.

-In November 2015, Dale travelled to Milwaukee to write about its racial segregation.
+In November 2015, Dale traveled to Milwaukee to write about its racial segregation.
 When the August 2016 Milwaukee riots broke out, several U.S. journalists made use of Dale's reporting to gain an understanding of why the riots occurred.

 Starting in September 2016, Dale compiled informal lists of then-presidential candidate Trump's falsehoods together with parenthetical fact checks in his spare time, sharing the lists on Twitter.
 In the same month, filmmaker Michael Moore praised Dale in a tweet, saying that Dale "shame[d] the US media", which resulted in Dale gaining a larger following on Twitter.
 Dale maintained a list of fact-checks of Trump for the Toronto Star from the beginning of Trump's presidency until he departed from the Star in June 2019.

 On October 1, 2017, Trump tweeted: "Being nice to Rocket Man [Trump's nickname for Kim Jong-un] hasn't worked in 25 years, why would it work now?
 Clinton failed, Bush failed, and Obama failed.
 I won't fail."
 Dale responded to Trump's tweet, noting that Kim Jong-un was eight years old in 1992.
 Trump subsequently blocked Dale on Twitter.

 In November 2017, when news broke on the sexual misconduct allegations against Roy Moore, the Republican nominee in the United States Senate special election in Alabama, Dale contacted more than five Republican chairmen across Alabama for comment; several officials told Dale that the allegations did not change their support for Moore.
 The Washington Post used Dale's work as a source for Republican reaction to the scandal.

-In June 2019, Dale left the Toronto Star to join CNN as a full-time fact-checker for Trump.
+In June 2019, Dale left the Toronto Star to join CNN as a full-time fact-checker for Trump, later becoming a senior reporter for the network.
 During the 2020 United States presidential election, Dale fact-checked both Trump and his opponent Joe Biden during the key events, including the presidential debates and convention speeches.
+Dale fact-checked Trump and Kamala Harris during the 2024 United States presidential election cycle.

 Personal life

-Dale lives with his girlfriend and their pet Pomeranian.
+Dale married Kelsey Shamburger in July 2022.
+They live with their child and their pet Pomeranian.
+In June 2025, Dale and his wife moved to Toronto to raise their child.

 Dale is a teetotaler, having only had two drinks in his life.